osslocal/policies/terms-of-service.md

 These Terms shall be governed by and construed in accordance with the laws of Philippines, without regard to its conflict of law principles.

 ## 12. Contact Us
-If you have any questions about these Terms, please contact us at support [at] se-same.com.
+If you have any questions about these Terms, please contact us at support [at] se-same (dot) com.